Stats

 OPS Limitations

 OPS isn't flawless.
-It weighs OBP and SLG equally, but research shows OBP is actually more valuable for producing runs.
-A player with .400 OBP / .350 SLG (.750 OPS) is often more valuable than one with .320 OBP / .430 SLG (.750 OPS) — same OPS, but the first player's on-base ability matters more.
+It weighs OBP and SLG equally, but many analysts weight OBP more heavily when it comes to producing runs.
+A player with .400 OBP / .350 SLG (.750 OPS) is often more valuable than one with .320 OBP / .430 SLG (.750 OPS): same OPS, but the first player's on-base ability matters more.

 At the youth level, this nuance rarely changes coaching decisions.
 OPS is good enough for identifying your best offensive players and building a lineup around them.